 Oak is a great building material for the eco conscious.
 Wood’s main environmental plus is its natural absorption of CO2.
 If burnt as fuel, timber will release the CO2 it absorbed in its lifetime.
 But if the timber is put to long-term use in a house, a significant amount of carbon is removed from the atmosphere.
 The oak trees used in timber framing are on average at least 60 years old.
 If a home is looked after properly it could last hundreds of years, making the timber used in its construction a completely carbon neutral building material.

-Compared to other construction materials, oak can also have low levels of embodied energy (the amount of energy used to source, manufacture and transport it).
+Compared to other construction materials, oak also has low levels of embodied energy (the amount of energy used to source, manufacture and transport it).
 If locally sourced green oak is used to build, there would be minimal energy used in transportation, coupled with the minimal amount of energy used to fell and saw it.
-Bear in mind, though, that not all oak is sourced in the UK - much of it makes the journey over from France, for example.

 Also, unlike many other timbers, green oak is very natural and does not need to be treated with preservatives or fire retardants, which can be toxic.
 And what’s more, a great deal of the oak produced in the UK is certified by the Forest Stewardship Council, meaning that it has come from a well-managed sustainable source.